HTTPArchive/almanac.httparchive.org/src/README.md

 prince "https://almanac.httparchive.org/en/2019/ebook?print&printer" -o static/pdfs/web_almanac_2019_en_print_A5.pdf
 ```

-Note this will create two extra pages at the begining which will need to be removed with a PDF editor to start with a clean page for printing.
+Note this will create two extra pages at the begining which will need to be removed with a PDF editor to start with a clean page starting on right hand side for printing.
+Please remove these before checking in versions to git.

 It is also possible to generate a cover using the `ebook_cover` route.
 This consists of basically 2 pages - the front and back cover as one page (with spine in between) and the inside two pages as another page.